Robyn McMillan - Bachelor of Health Science (Mental Health) - 2011

 Robyn McMillan began her learning journey at the age of 60 and hasn’t looked back.

 When ill-health prevented her from continuing full-time work, Robyn began study through TAFE and became an Aboriginal Health Worker.
-She then continued her studies with the Bachelor of Health Science (Mental Health) through CSU’s Djirruwang Program.
+She then continued her studies with the Bachelor of Health Science (Mental Health) through Charles Sturt’s Djirruwang Program.

 During this time Robyn dealt with serious health problems, the deaths of two siblings, and the challenges of studying later in life, yet these setbacks did not prevent her from graduating with her classmates.

-Robyn’s graduation was attended by three of her children – one a senior law lecturer at the University of Melbourne, one the highest ranking Indigenous officer in the Australian Defence Force and the third senior CSU academic Faye McMillan.
+Robyn’s graduation was attended by three of her children – one a senior law lecturer at the University of Melbourne, one the highest ranking Indigenous officer in the Australian Defence Force and the third senior Charles Sturt academic Faye McMillan.